Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Bug fixes
 - Jetpack: remove the duplicated `jetpack_relatedposts_returned_results filter`.
 - Premium Content Block: login button now redirects to the correct post instead of to a 404 page when the URL contains characters that have been previously encoded.
-- Payment Blocks: fixed and issue with the upgrade banner being obscured from all payment blocks.
+- Payment Blocks: fixed an issue with the upgrade banner being obscured from all payment blocks.

 --------